orval-labs/orval/docs/src/pages/reference/configuration/output.md

 Type: `Boolean` or `String` or `Object`.

 Valid values: path of the formData function or object with a path and name.
+You can also define how the names of form entries are handled regarding arrays.

 Use this property to disable the auto generation of form data if you use multipart